Key takeaways

 Oxistat can treat a range of fungal infections, including yeast infections.
 There isn’t a lot of research on its use for male yeast infections—and it’s more commonly prescribed for athlete’s foot, ringworm, and tinea versicolor—but research shows that it’s effective against superficial Candida skin infections.
 Patients typically apply it once or twice a day, and it has all the same side effects as the other creams on this list.

-In a 2015 study of 100 Candida albicans isolates, econazole was more effective than than itraconazole or fluconazole, and in an older study, it showed it was just as effective as clotrimazole in treating vaginal yeast infections.
+In a 2015 study of 100 Candida albicans isolates, econazole was more effective than itraconazole or fluconazole, and an older study showed it was just as effective as clotrimazole in treating vaginal yeast infections.
+While it’s not a first-line option for male yeast infections, research suggests it may be used if other options don’t work.
 It has the same potential side effects as other azole antifungal creams, and it’s applied twice daily.

 Generic econazole might even be slightly more affordable than some other prescription antifungals, often around $225 per bottle.